In oVirt 4.2 we have introduced support for the Link Layer Discovery Protocol (LLDP).

 this hypervisor may have?

-are connected to the same switch, and that these ports belong to the same port group.
-Often, an
+are connected to the same switch, and that these ports belong to the same port group

 oVirt administrator might choose the wrong interfaces, and end up with badly configured bonds.